 - Every year an estimated 16 000 million injections are administered worldwide, but not all of the needles and syringes are properly disposed of afterwards.

 - Health-care waste contains potentially harmful microorganisms, which can infect hospital patients, health-care workers and the general public.

-There are various ways to make hospitals and clinics environmentally responsible through a wiser management of waste, such as limiting incineration of waste, recycling non-hazardous wastes responsibly and the reduction of paper usage with the use of Electronic Medical Records (EMRs).
+There are various ways to make hospitals and clinics environmentally responsible.
+Some methods include a wiser management of waste, such as limiting waste incineration, recycling non-hazardous wastes responsibly and reducing paper usage with the use of Electronic Medical Records (EMRs).
 Hospitals and clinics can also be designed and built to make the most efficient use of clean energy and to optimise recycling.

 - Ensure the most efficient and economic use of hot water heaters